Ghaziabad Junction railway station: History

 In 1864, Delhi-Meerut line was constructed.

 In 1870, 483 km Amritsar–Ambala–Saharanpur–Ghaziabad line, connecting Multan (now in Pakistan) with Delhi, was completed by the Scinde, Punjab & Delhi Railway.

 In 1900, Ghaziabad–Moradabad line was completed by Oudh and Rohilkhand Railway.

 In 1975–76, 1976–77, and 2016, Tundla–Aligarh–Ghaziabad line, Ghaziabad–Delhi line, Ghaziabad–Moradabad line and Ghaziabad–Roorkee–Haridwar line were respectively electrified.

 In 2025-2026, Ghaziabad station underwent ₹364 crore "airport-like" multi-modal hub major redevelopment with new multi-story station building, a wide concourse, roof plaza, improved parking, and multiple foot overbridges with escalators and lifts to connect all platforms.

 Train service

 Rail lines

-Following lines run through the station: Kanpur–Delhi section of Howrah–Delhi main line, Howrah–Gaya–Delhi line, New Delhi-Meerut-Saharanpur line and New Delhi–Bareilly–Lucknow line.
+Following lines run through the station: Kanpur–Delhi section of Howrah–Delhi main line, Howrah–Gaya–Delhi line, New Delhi-Meerut-Saharanpur line and New Delhi–Moradabad–Lucknow line.

 Local suburban trains

 Local electric trains, which run from early morning and run till midnight, are available regularly from Ghaziabad for stations in the National Capital Region.
 Distance: (26 km), (20 km), (23 km), (13 km).